-This unique institute on the Cornell University campus brings together experts from the World Health Organization (WHO), the Cochrane Collaboration, Cornell University, and the Micronutrient Initiative to train participants in the development of systematic reviews of nutrition interventions in a population.
+This unique institute on the Cornell University campus brings together experts from the World Health Organization (WHO), the Cochrane Collaboration, Cornell University, and the Micronutrient Initiative to train participants in the development of systematic reviews of nutrition interventions in populations.

 Systematic reviews following the Cochrane methodology are used to ensure that WHO recommendations are based on sound evidence.
-Participants will use the Grading of Recommendations Assessment, Development, and Evaluation (GRADE) tool to assess the overall quality of evidence.
+Participants will learn to apply the Grading of Recommendations Assessment, Development, and Evaluation (GRADE) tool to assess the overall quality of evidence.

 Who should attend

 The institute is intended for nutrition scientists and practitioners with interest in the application of scientific evidence in policy making.
 Candidates must have a university degree in health or social sciences with interest in nutrition interventions for public health and be willing to be registered as authors in a Cochrane Group.

 Applications from women and from nationals of low- and middle-income countries are particularly encouraged.

 - update and develop your technical skills and knowledge in systematic reviews of nutrition and nutrition-sensitive interventions;